 - Target – This is the point at which load shifting should begin.
 Think of this as a soft limit on load.

 - Capacity – This indicates the capacity of the resource.
 Think of this as a hard limit on load.

 These attributes are measured separately for each data center, and they are continuously reported to GTM by the mechanisms described below.

-The system optimizes traffic so that all data centers have a current load below the target load, to the extent that it's possible.
+GTM optimizes traffic to ensure that all data centers have a current load below the target load, if possible, and to prevent current load from exceeding capacity.

-Load balancing begins when the current load for a resource in a data center exceeds the target load.
-If that happens, GTM tries to reduce the load sent to that data center by shifting some of the load to other data centers that are not exceeding their targets.
 To maintain a user’s peak performance, GTM selects users that are least negatively affected by the shift.
 As an example, assume there are data centers in New York and Singapore.
-If the New York data center is over target, GTM might shift a user in London to the Singapore data center in preference to shifting a user in New York, as the shift would be more detrimental to the performance of the New York user than it would to the performance of the London user.
+If the New York data center exceeds its target load, GTM might shift a user in London to the Singapore data center as opposed to shifting a user in New York, as the shift would be more detrimental to the performance of the New York user than it would to the performance of the London user.